nniiicc/LIS-598-DC2-Sp2020/docs/11-ProtocolAssignment.md

 - Challenges that will face data publishers, users, or meeting best practices over time.
 See: https://www.w3.org/TR/dwbp-ucr/#general-challenges
 - Requirements for DWBP: Select two requirements for your data source, and justify why this is a requirement (~3 sentences) (See: https://www.w3.org/TR/dwbp-ucr/#requirements-1

-## Exercise 2: Data Collection Policies
+## Assignment 2: Data Collection Policies

 **Intro**
 Most data repositories draw a distinction between self-deposit, submission-based, and opportunistic data collecting.